End-to-End Whisper to Natural Speech Conversion using Modified Transformer Network: Datasets and Feature Extraction

 \subsection{Transformer Model Training}

-We train our network on combined dataset of SpeechOcean (King-ASR-066 American English Speech Recognition Corpus, subset 100h) and Whispered TIMIT (wTIMIT) corpus.
+We train our network on combined dataset of SpeechOcean (King-ASR-066 American English ASR Corpus) and publicly available Whispered TIMIT (wTIMIT) corpus.
 We selected a subset of SpeechOcean data comprising of 100 hours.
 We professionally recorded 100hrs of American English whisper speech for the corresponding speech corpus from SpeechOcean\footnote{This whispered data is licensed and not currenlty public}, and we refer both King-ASR-066 speech corpus and recorded whisper corpus jointly as SWPC-066 (i.e. Speech-Whisper parallel corpus-066).
-The data-set comprises of 84K parallel natural and whisper speech utterances having a total of 198 speakers.
-It has 84K phonetically balanced sentences.
-Whisper speech signal and it's natural counterpart were sampled at 44kHz and 16kHz respectively, with 16-bit resolution storage.
-The vocabulary file generated from the transcriptions contain 23.5K unique tokens.
-Thereby, each utterance has on an average of 8 words and time duration of 4.27 seconds. \\ TIMIT is a well-known corpus often used as a benchmark for phoneme recognition~\cite{timitphoneme} task.
-The wTIMIT corpus has two accents, i.e Singaporean-English and North American, with 20 and 28 speakers from each accent group respectively.
-The speaker recorded natural utterance and the whispered counterpart from 450 phonetically balanced sentences of the TIMIT prompt set, resulting in 18620 parallel speech utterances (15 hours).
-The vocabulary contains 3588 unique tokens and each utterance, on average, has 7 words.
-Each source-target utterance pair was sampled at 44kHz, with 16-bit resolution.\\ As our training data has audio files of different sample rates, we down-sample natural-speech audio files from 44kHz to 16kHz.
-Since the proposed architecture requires time aligned parallel data, we did fundamental preprocessing for source and target audio pairs.
+SWPC-066 has 84K phonetically balanced sentences, wTIMIT has 450 phonetically balanced sentences of the TIMIT prompt set, resulting in 18620 parallel speech utterances (15 hours).
+As our training data has audio files of different sample rates, we down-sample natural-speech audio files from 44.1kHz to 16kHz.
+Since the proposed architecture requires matched time-duration parallel data, we do fundamental pre-processing on source and target audio pairs.
 Initial and final silences are trimmed.
-The duration of the audio pairs differ marginally to few miliseconds.
-Time stretching operation is performed on the audio file which is of lower duration to make time-duration matched source-target pair.
-As transformer network is not based on recurrent architecture, synthetically adding least amount of white noise or silence to the lower duration audios instead of time-stretching operation did not help in our experiments.
-We generate 80 dimensional MFCC features for the aligned dataset using Librosa toolkit~\cite{brian_mcfee_2020_3606573} and 24 dimensional smooth spectral features using World Vocoder toolkit\footnote{https://github.com/JeremyCCHsu/Python-Wrapper-for-World-Vocoder}.
+The duration of the original audio pairs differ marginally to few mili-seconds.
+Time stretching operation is performed on the audio file of lower duration to make time-duration matched source-target pair.
+We generate 80 dimensional mel frequency cepstral coefficients (MFCC) features for the aligned dataset using publicly available Librosa toolkit~\cite{brian_mcfee_2020_3606573} and 24 dimensional smooth spectral features using WORLD Vocoder toolkit\footnote{https://github.com/JeremyCCHsu/Python-Wrapper-for-World-Vocoder}~\cite{worldvocoder}.
 The frame length was set to 25ms with 10ms overlap.
-As the speaker information is already present in these features, we are not using any additional speaker specific features.
-Further, this will help to minimize latency issues and also helps the transformer model in generating diverse output audio features.
-As our motivation is mainly to improve the ASR accuracy under whisper conditions, output speech quality is of higher importance compared to speaker related information (pitch etc).
-Stress, intonation, prosodic features are out of scope in this paper.
+As speaker information is already present in these features, we do not use any additional speaker specific features.
+As our motivation is mainly to improve the ASR accuracy under whispered speech conditions, intonation and prosody features are out of scope in this work.